jjanizek/blog_posts/AutomatingOncology.md

     question = dspy.InputField()
     answer = dspy.OutputField(desc="a single capital letter chosen as answer to a multiple choice question")
 ```
-I also really like think DSPy would make it easier to test a lot of different program architectures.
+I'm also hoping DSPy will make it easier to test a lot of different program architectures.
 Specifically, I could imagine that multi-hop querying might be pretty effective, because that sort of mirrors how I would look at the guidelines.
-I took a stab at writing out what that might look like as a DSP program:
+I took a stab at writing out what that might look like as a DSPy program:

 ```python
 from dsp.utils import deduplicate